galtzo-floss/floss_funding/README.md

 This tool can help library maintainers earn money from their open source work in one line of code.

+👉️ No network calls.
+👉️ No tracking.
+👉️ No oversight.
+👉️ Minimal crypto hashing.

 If you blink you may miss it...

 ```ruby